Caples Jefferson Architects

-architecture in a public, cultural & community context, and is unique for its dedication to designing approximately half of its projects in communities underserved by the design profession.
+architecture in a public, cultural and community context, and is unique for its dedication to designing approximately half of its projects in communities underserved by the design profession.

 Biography

 Sara Caples attended Smith College and received a Master of Architecture from Yale University.
 She has taught at schools of architecture at CCNY, Syracuse, and University of Miami.
 Everardo Jefferson attended Pratt Institute and received a Master of Architecture at Yale University.
 He has taught at schools of architecture at Columbia and Syracuse.
 Caples and Jefferson were invited to teach as the Louis I. Kahn Visiting Assistant Professors at Yale University in Fall 2015.
 In 2019, Jefferson was appointed Commissioner at the New York City Landmarks Preservation Commission.

 The firm has garnered numerous awards, including the AIANY President's Award 2017, AIA New York State Firm of the Year in 2012, NYC MWBE Firm of the Year in 2009 and was a Mies van der Rohe Crown Hall Prize of the Americas nominee.
 Jefferson was the 2020 recipient of the Rowena Award, designated by the Rowena Reed Kostellow Fund at Pratt Institute.